 That makes core bond funds such as the Fidelity Investment Grade Bond Fund (FBNDX) attractive buy-and-hold products for retirement planners who, when it comes to their debt exposure, want to hand the reins over to skilled managers.
 And now that the yield curve has normalized, investors looking for fixed income are once again being rewarded for buying bonds a little longer in maturity.

 Duration—a measure of interest-rate sensitivity—is 6.0 years.
 In theory, this means if interest rates were to rise by 1 percentage point, the portfolio should experience a short-term capital loss of about 6.0%.
-Likewise, a 1-percentage-point fall in interest rates would result in a 6.0% increase in short-term capital gains.
+Likewise, a 1-percentage-point decline in interest rates would result in a 6.0% increase in short-term capital gains.

 Long story short: Fund shareholders are instantly plugged into a widely diversified and well-selected set of fixed-income assets, which generate a decent stream of income, and at a very reasonable cost.
 This makes FBNDX one of the best Fidelity retirement funds to buy.